department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 ( ) { I'm / the applicant is } the Veteran's spouse

-( ) { I / the applicant } was the Veteran's spouse
+( ) { I / the applicant } is the Veteran's surviving spouse

-( ) { I / the applicant } was the Veteran's spouse but remarried after the age of 55
+( ) { I / the applicant } was the Veteran's surviving spouse but remarried after the age of 55

 ( ) { I'm / the applicant is } the Veteran's child (includes legitimate, adopted, illegitimate, and stepchildren)

 ( ) { I'm / the applicant is } the Veteran's caretaker